apace100/origins-docs/docs/types/entity_condition_types/biome.md

     }
 }
 ```

-This example checks if the player is in a Forest-like biome.
+This example will check if the entity is currently in a Forest-like biome.